avdwebLibraries/avdweb_Switch/README.md

 #### pushed()

 It returns "true" if a button was pushed (switched towards the on position).
 Use only for push buttons.
-Note that this is in fact "single-click".
+Note that this provides instant response and can be used as "single-click" if "double-click" and "long-press" are not watched events.
+"Pushed" occurs simultaneously with "double-click" and "long-press".

 #### released()